 3. Make sure you're getting super contributions

-If you’re working while you’re studying, and earning over $450 a month before tax, you’re eligible for employer super contributions.
+If you’re working while you’re studying and age 18 or older, you’re eligible for employer super contributions.

 - Classified as an employee (as opposed to a contractor)

-- Under 18 years old, earn more than $450 before tax in a calendar month, and you work more than 30 hours a week.
+- Under 18 years old and you work more than 30 hours a week.

 Make sure you understand what you’re entitled to, so you don’t miss out on any payments.
 You can find out more on the ATO website.